Eleonora Carminati - ec.carminati@gmail.com

 (Natural History Museum)

-with Haluk Sağlamtimur (Ege University)
+Haluk Sağlamtimur (Ege University)

 The radical death of the 4th Millennium: contextualizing human sacrifice at Başur Höyük